samsheffield/Senior_Studio/docs/week4.md

 ### Friday's studio work session: Complete work on prototype 1
 Begin wrapping up development of your prototype.
 You will need to complete anything you don't finish Friday for class next week.
 The goal is to have a fully playable prototype for playtesting and discussing.

+* Update: I overlooked the invitation for student involvement for Professional Development, so there is no penalty this week for late/missing dev logs. *

 #### Development Log

 This will be the fourth entry in your development log: